albertpaner/java-need-to-know/pages/JAVA NTK.md

 		- The approach of outsourcing the construction and management of objects
 		- The control of object creation and lifecycle is transferred to the framework, rather than managed by the application code
 	- **REST** REpresentational State Transfer
+		- lightweight approach for communicating between applications.. we can make REST API calls over HTTP.. is language-independent
 		- Controller
 			- ```java
 			  import org.springframework.web.bind.annotation.GetMapping;